AdobeDocs/target-developers/src/pages/before-administer/recs-api/index.md

 ---
 title: What is the Adobe Recommendations API?
-description: This tutorial walks developers through hands-on practice using the Adobe Target Recommendations APIs to configure and manage Recommendations catalogs and custom criteria, as well as using the delivery API to retrieve recommendations content.
+description: This tutorial walks developers through hands-on practice using the Adobe Target Recommendations APIs to configure and manage Recommendations catalogs and custom criteria, as well as using the Delivery API to retrieve recommendations content.
 role: Developer
 level: Intermediate
 topic: Personalization, Administration, Integrations, Development